Compression theory for inhomogeneous systems: Results

-Having found the emergent DOFs in each class $\mathcal{V}$ individually, we turn to their correlations, where DSI manifests itself fully.
-To this end we simultaneously coarse grain dimer configurations in multiple blocks, which collectively form an AB superlattice as in Fig.~\ref{fig:fig2}a, using the trained compression maps (Fig.~\ref{fig:fig3}c,g).
+Having identified the collective clock DOFs in different classes of blocks individually, we now turn to their correlations, where DSI is manifested fully.
+To this end, we simultaneously coarse grain dimer configurations in multiple blocks.
+Deflating the canonical blocks $V^n$ using trained compression maps (Fig.~\ref{fig:fig3}c,g), the correlations of the collective variables $\mathcal{H}^n$ indicate that the effective renormalised model of the clocks has hard-core attractive and repulsive interactions along the links of the AB super-quasilattice (see the bold edges in Fig.~\ref{fig:fig2}a).

-As noted before, the number of states of each emergent DOF equals the connectivity of the supervertex it lives on.
-Since the distribution of each state's frequencies reflects the underlying superlattice symmetry, these internal DOFs can be identified with spatial orientations along the edges of the superlattice.
-For example, since mirror symmetry w.r.t.~the axis connecting the 8- and 3-vertices in Fig.~\ref{fig:fig3}i relates the code frequencies of the 3-vertex codes {\bf01} and {\bf10} (Fig.~\ref{fig:fig3}h), the remaining state {\bf11} is the one pointing towards the 8-vertex.

 We probe the correlations by conditioning on the state of one of the vertices.
-In Fig.~\ref{fig:fig4}b,c, fragments of $\sigma^{-2}$ and $\sigma^{-4}$ superlattices are shown, with the state of the conditioning variable, identified with a direction, in orange, while the conditional distribution of DOFs at the other vertices in greyscale.
+In Fig.~\ref{fig:fig4}b,c, fragments of $\sigma^{-2}$ and $\sigma^{-4}$ super-quasilattices are shown, with the state of the conditioning variable, identified with a direction, in orange, and the conditional distribution of DOFs at the other vertices in grey.
 Remarkably, this distribution is very strongly correlated, effectively forcing occupation of some states, and excluding others.
-To wit, when the 3-vertex DOF points towards the 8-vertex, the distribution $P(\mathcal{H}|\mathcal{H}^3)$ of the latter is sharply peaked in the matching direction, while \emph{no other neighbour} of the 3-vertex points towards it (allowing, for example, the identification of the 8-vertex code {\bf1011} with a spatial orientation in Fig.~\ref{fig:fig3}i).
-Conversely, when the 3-vertex DOF points towards one of its other neighbours, it is ``matched" by the latter, while the 8-vertex DOF distribution has zero weight \emph{precisely and only} in the direction towards that 3-vertex.
+To wit, when the 3-vertex DOF points towards the 8-vertex, the distribution $P(\mathcal{H}^8|\mathcal{H}^3)$ of the latter is sharply peaked in the matching direction, while no other neighbour of the 3-vertex points towards it (allowing, for example, the identification of the 8-vertex code {\tt 1011} with a specific spatial orientation in Fig.~\ref{fig:fig3}i).
+Conversely, when the 3-vertex DOF points towards one of its other neighbours, it is `matched' by the latter, while the 8-vertex DOF distribution has zero weight precisely and only in the direction towards that 3-vertex.